 Down to Earth

-This engaging series follows actor Zac Efron and wellness expert Darin Olien as they travel the world to genuinely learn about sustainable living practices and explore the connection between human health and the environment.
+This engaging series follows actor Zac Efron and wellness expert Darin Olien as they travel the globe in search of sustainable living practices, innovative solutions, and stories of human resilience.